chris-rudmin/serial-nci-scale/README.md

 ### Instance Methods

-- `getWeight()` - asynchronous - Queries and returns the current weight.
+- `getWeight()` - Returns a promise which resolves with scale weight data.
 Required to be called from user action
-- `getStatus()` - asynchronous - Queries and returns the current status.
+- `getStatus()` - Returns a promise which resolves with scale status data.
 Required to be called from user action
-- `zero()` - asynchronous - Zeroes the scale.
+- `zero()` - Returns a promise which resolves when the scale is zeroed.
 Required to be called from user action
 - `startPolling()` - Starts polling the scale for weight data every 250ms.
 Required to be called from user action
 - `stopPolling()` - Stops polling the scale
-- `disconnect()` - asynchronous - Stops all activities and closes the read and write streams and frees the serial port
+- `disconnect()` - Returns a promise which resolves once disconnected.
+Closes the read and write streams and frees the serial port

 ### Example